Subash10102k/Student-Management/README.md

 -  Create a new Spring Boot project using your favorite IDE or the Spring Boot CLI.
 You can use the Spring Initializr to create a basic project structure with the necessary dependencies.

 Connect to MySQL:
 - Configure your Spring Boot application to connect to the MySQL database you created earlier.
-You can use the Spring Data JPA to handle the database connectivity.
+You can use the Spring Data JPA to handle the database connectivity and it can be tested using Postman.

 Install Node.js:
 - You can download and install Node.js from the official website.
 Follow the instructions for your operating system to complete the installation process.